Wolf Pack Activism

 Date Written: May 1, 2019

 Blockholder monitoring is key to corporate governance, but blockholders large enough to exercise significant unilateral influence are rare.
 Mechanisms that enable small blockholders to exert collective influence are therefore important.
-It is alleged that institutional blockholders sometimes implicitly coordinate their interventions, with one acting as “lead” activist and others as periphera l”wolf pack” members.
 We present a model in which one or more sizeable lead activists implicitly coordinate with many smaller followers in engaging target management.
 Our model formalizes a key source of complementarity across the engagement strategies of institutional blockholders, arising from their motivation to attract investment flows, which overcomes free riding even for small blockholders and enables coordinated engagement.
-We also characterize share acquisition in pack formation, providing testable implications on ownership and price dynamics.
+We also characterize how wolf packs form.

 Keywords: corporate governance; blockholder monitoring; institutional investors; reputation concerns; strategic complementarity